floledermann/bok-modern-cartography/README.md

 ## How to contribute

 Your participation is needed!
 To contribute your ideas, you can either [open an issue](https://github.com/floledermann/bok-modern-cartography/issues) or comment on existing ones, [edit](https://github.com/floledermann/bok-modern-cartography/edit/master/README.md) or fork this repository and submit a [pull request](https://github.com/floledermann/bok-modern-cartography/compare) with your changes, or post a link (as an [issue](https://github.com/floledermann/bok-modern-cartography/issues)) to your own version of a cartography BoK.
+You can also email florian.ledermann@tuwien.ac.at with any comments.

 ## Links